HWMdeJong/algorithms/README.md

 # algorithms
-Algorithm library for use in competitive programming
+Algorithm library for use in competitive programming.
+This project forms the foundation for the contest documentation of Team 37, a programming team from the Radboud University Nijmegen consisting of Jeroen de Jong, Vincent Koppen and Julian Neeleman.